Dusty Baker: San Francisco Giants (1984)

-He became a free agent after the season and signed with the San Francisco Giants for the 1984 season.
-He played 100 games that year and batted .292 with 71 hits and three home runs.
+Oakland Athletics (1985–1986)

 He was traded to the Oakland Athletics on March 24, 1985, for two minor league players.
 While he would play the outfield during his time there, he also played first base at times, playing 61 games of his tenure at the position while also serving as a designated hitter for 28 total games.
 He played 111 games in 1985 and batted .268 with fourteen home runs and 52 RBIs.
 He played sparingly for his final season in 1986 with 83 games and a .240 batting average.
 He appeared in his final game on October 4, 1986, against the Kansas City Royals; he went 0-for-1 with two walks before being taken out for a pinch-runner in the seventh inning.
 While the Athletics offered to send him down to Triple-A for the 1987 season, Baker elected for free agency instead and subsequently retired.

-In a career that spanned nineteen years, Baker played in 2,039 games while collecting 1,981 hits, 242 home runs and 1,013 runs batted in while never going on the disabled list.
+In a career that spanned nineteen years, Baker played in 2,039 games while collecting 1,981 hits, 242 home runs, and 1,013 runs batted in while never going on the disabled list.
 Baker is noted for his love of toothpicks, saying, "Toothpicks are an excellent source of protein" while chewing at least one every game.
-He also uses the toothpick as a way to deter use of chewing tobacco, which he used as a player.
-In his final season of 1986, he began wearing a wristband (featuring his face), which he has continued to do as manager; he has stated it is to help wipe perspiration off his forehead.
+He also uses the toothpick as a way to deter the use of chewing tobacco, which he used as a player.
+In his final season of 1986, he began wearing a wristband (featuring his face), which he has continued to do as a manager; he has stated it is to help wipe perspiration off his forehead.